GSA-TTS/FAC/.github/ISSUE_TEMPLATE/onboarding.md

 ---
 name: Onboarding
 about: An onboarding checklist for folks joining the team!
-title: 'Onboarding checklist for {Github Username}'
+title: Onboarding checklist for {Github Username}
 labels: ''
 assignees: ''